wirc-sjsu/firebench/docs/reference/weather_sensor_height.md

 with the affected station and variable.
 Newly standardized files must write a valid value instead of relying on this fallback.

+FireBench validates confidence metadata for the selected weather variables and periods before executing their KPIs.
+It uses the same selector for benchmark execution and the station counts shown by `firebench list`.
+The run log records the included and excluded stations, their confidence levels, and exclusion reasons.
+If no station is eligible for a KPI, that KPI is ignored: it has no value or score and contributes nothing to aggregation.

 ## Source precedence

 FireBench uses the first available height in this order: